Vegan Cats 101: nutrients, not ingredients is what really matters

 • meat-based cat food is cheaper and readily available in stores

-Take online assessment to determine if vegan cat food would work for your cat -
+Take online assessment to determine if vegan cat food would work for your cat (you'll be offered to receive a complementary sample at the end of the assessment) -

 Final Note